 The reactor pressure vessels are the highest priority key components in nuclear power plants.
-The reactor pressure vessel houses the reactor core and because of its function it has direct safety significance.
+The reactor pressure vessel houses the reactor core, and because of its function, it has direct safety significance.
 During the operation of a nuclear power plant, the material of the reactor pressure vessel is exposed to neutron radiation (especially to fast neutrons), which results in localized embrittlement of the steel and welds in the area of the reactor core.
-In order to minimize such material degradation radial neutron reflectors are installed around the reactor core.
-There are two basic types of neutron reflectors, the core baffle and the heavy reflector.
-Due to higher atomic number density heavy reflectors reduce neutron leakage (especially of fast neutrons) from the core more efficiently than core baffle.
-Since the reactor pressure vessel is considered irreplaceable, these ageing effects of the RPV have the potential to be life-limiting conditions for a nuclear power plant.
+In order to minimize such material degradation, radial neutron reflectors are installed around the reactor core.
+There are two basic types of neutron reflectors, the core baffle, and the heavy reflector.
+Due to higher atomic number density, heavy reflectors reduce neutron leakage (especially of fast neutrons) from the core more efficiently than core baffle.
+Since the reactor pressure vessel is considered irreplaceable, these aging effects of the RPV have the potential to be life-limiting conditions for a nuclear power plant.

 Material Problems and Challenges of Nuclear Reactors

 The main problems or rather challenges that must be taken into account when designing reactors are:

 - Pressure and temperature stress with associated limits